whyNLP/Probabilistic-Transformer/Readme.md

 |  SYN  | CFQ-mcd3 |  EM / LAS  | Universal Transformer, Ours                                                                                                                  | 71.49 $\pm$ 5.39 / 94.57 $\pm$ 1.25 |

 </details>

+> 5. I have trouble understanding / running the code.
+Could you help me with it?

+Sure.
+Welcome to create an issue or email me at wuhy1@shanghaitech.edu.cn.